 I also replaced the old hardware on the vanity with modern brushed silver pulls.

-We were able to leave the flooring AS-IS since the tile was in good shape, but I'm going to come back to this room later and paint the grout like I did in the kitchen and master bath (seen here).
+We were able to leave the flooring alone since the tile was in good shape, but I'm going to come back to this room later and paint the grout like I did in the kitchen and master bath.

 For all who have asked, that awesome rug was from Marshall's.